autoplot/documentation/javadoc/org/das2/graph/DasAxis.Lock.md

-# org.das2.graph.DasAxis.Lockuntil we switch to java 1.5, use this lock object instead of
+# org.das2.graph.DasAxis.Lock

- java.util.concurrent.lock
+until we switch to java 1.5, use this lock object instead of java.util.concurrent.lock

 ***
 <a name="lock"></a>
 # lock